 International sales comprise a significant amount of our overall revenue.
-Sales to international customers accounted for 63% of our revenue for the six months ended June 30, 2021.
+Sales to international customers accounted for 63% of our revenue for the nine months ended September 30, 2021 and 88% of our revenue for the nine months ended September 30, 2021.
 We are committed to growing our international sales, and while we have committed resources to expanding our international operations and sales channels, these efforts may not be successful.
 International operations are subject to a number of other risks, including, but not limited to:

-- exchange rate fluctuations; - political and economic instability, international terrorism, geopolitical tensions and conflicts, and anti-American sentiment, particularly in emerging markets; - global or regional health crises, such as COVID-19 or other health epidemics and outbreaks; - potential for violations of anti-corruption laws and regulations, such as those related to bribery and fraud; - preference for locally branded products, and laws and business practices favoring local competition; - increased difficulty in managing inventory; - delayed revenue recognition; - less effective protection of intellectual property; - stringent regulation of the autonomous or other systems or products using our products and stringent consumer protection and product compliance regulations, including but not limited to the General Data Protection Regulation in the European Union, European competition law; - the Restriction of Hazardous Substances Directive, the Waste Electrical and Electronic Equipment Directive and the European Ecodesign Directive that are costly to comply with and may vary from country to country; - difficulties and costs of staffing and managing foreign operations;
+- exchange rate fluctuations; - political and economic instability, international terrorism, geopolitical tensions and conflicts, and anti-American sentiment, particularly in emerging markets;

-- import and export laws and the impact of tariffs; - changes in local tax and customs duty laws or changes in the enforcement, application or interpretation of such laws; and - U.S. government restrictions on certain technology transfer to certain countries of concern.
+- global or regional health crises, such as COVID-19 or other health epidemics and outbreaks; - potential for violations of anti-corruption laws and regulations, such as those related to bribery and fraud; - preference for locally branded products, and laws and business practices favoring local competition; - increased difficulty in managing inventory; - delayed revenue recognition; - less effective protection of intellectual property; - stringent regulation of the autonomous or other systems or products using our products and stringent consumer protection and product compliance regulations, including but not limited to the General Data Protection Regulation in the European Union, European competition law; - the Restriction of Hazardous Substances Directive, the Waste Electrical and Electronic Equipment Directive and the European Ecodesign Directive that are costly to comply with and may vary from country to country; - difficulties and costs of staffing and managing foreign operations; - import and export laws and the impact of tariffs; - changes in local tax and customs duty laws or changes in the enforcement, application or interpretation of such laws; and - U.S. government restrictions on certain technology transfer to certain countries of concern.